GuilhermehChaves/Machine-learning/README.md

 # Machine Learning

-A repository that contains my machine learning knowledge acquired through the book "Hands-On Machine Learning with Scikit-Learn & Tensorflow"
+A repository that contains my machine learning knowledge acquired through the book "Hands-On Machine Learning with Scikit-Learn & Tensorflow" written by [Aurélion Géron](https://github.com/ageron).

+Here in this repository, you'll follow me on my journey reading this book and extracting all the possible knowledge.

+let's enjoy this journey 🚀✨.